vekovius/snake-game-terminal/README.md

 # Snake Game for Terminal 🐍

 A simple, classic Snake game that you can play directly in your Mac Terminal!
-This project was developed as a fun, interactive way to practice Python and bring the classic Snake game to life in a text-based format.
+This project was developed to practice Python and bring the classic Snake game to life in a text-based format.

 ## About the Game